 Materiality in Planning and Performing the Engagement

-Determining Materiality and Performance Materiality When Planning the Engagement (Ref: Para.
-A47–A53)
+Determining Materiality and Performance Materiality When Planning the Engagement

-19. When establishing the overall engagement strategy, the practitioner shall determine materiality for the GHG statement.
+20. When establishing the overall engagement strategy, the practitioner shall determine materiality for the GHG statement.
+(Ref: Para.
+A44–A50)

-20. The practitioner shall determine performance materiality for purposes of assessing the risks of material misstatement and determining the nature, timing and extent of further procedures.
+21. The practitioner shall determine performance materiality for purposes of assessing the risks of material misstatement and determining the nature, timing and extent of further procedures.